alsa-project/snd-firewire-ctl-services/libs/alsa-ctl-tlv-codec/README.md

-# alsa-ctl-tlv-codec - Encoder and Decoder for data of Type-Length-Value(TLV) style in ALSA control interface

 The crate is designed to process data represented by TLV (Type-Length-Value) style in ALSA control interface.
 The crate produces encoder and decoder for the u32 array of data of TLV style as well as structures and enumerations to represent the content.